max-pfeiffer/blog/content/2024-12-26_ceph_cluster_with_raspeberry_pi_5.md

 ## Hardware
 I choose to use Raspberry Pi 5 as platform because they have enough computing power and RAM for a small lab cluster with little usage/traffic.
-Since a while these add on HATs for NVme SSDs are available for it, so I thought that could be a speedy and affordable way to handle storage.
+Since a while these add on HATs for NVMe SSDs are available for it, so I thought that could be a speedy and affordable way to handle storage.
 I basically threw all of this then in a 10' desktop rack together with a POE switch.